The Ultimate Guide to Startup Fundraising Part 2: The Memorable Elevator Pitch that VCs Can’t Ignore

 Find your niche and fill it.
 Become a badass in that space, then and only then can your company think of expanding to serve a larger market.

-How you help is important too
+How you help customers is key as well

 Con artists overpromise.
 Entrepreneurs do the same.
 In essence we are all salesmen.